marukatsutech/special_relativity/README.md

 ![image_ch9_fig5-2](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig5-2.png)

-Fig. 5-2 xxxxxxx
+Fig. 5-2 Stern–Gerlach experiment

 Furthermore, if an electron that has been measured to be spin‑up is measured again along the same vertical axis, it will again be observed as spin‑up.
  However, if that same spin‑up electron is measured along a horizontal magnetic‑field direction, the spin does not simply disappear; instead, it is observed to be pointing left or right with equal probability of 50%.

 ![image_ch9_fig5-3](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig5-3.png)

-Fig. 5-3 xxxxxxx
+Fig. 5-3 Stern–Gerlach experiment

 In this way, the result of a spin measurement depends entirely on how the measurement is performed.
 Spin may seem like a quantity with no concrete physical reality, yet the magnetic fields produced by magnets in the real world ultimately originate from the spins of electrons.